 Clinical Trials and Comparative Effectiveness Research

-The International Center for Health Outcomes and Innovation Research (InCHOIR) within the Department of Health Evidence and Policy, in collaboration with the Office of Clinical Research and Research Information Technology, offers expertise in the design, conduct, and analysis of randomized trials of novel interventions, ranging from proof-of-concept (Phase I and II) to large-scale multicenter clinical trials and comparative effectiveness research.
+The International Center for Health Outcomes and Innovation Research (InCHOIR) within the Department of Population Health Science and Policy, in collaboration with the Office of Clinical Research and Research Information Technology, offers expertise in the design, conduct, and analysis of randomized trials of novel interventions, ranging from proof-of-concept (Phase I and II) to large-scale multicenter clinical trials and comparative effectiveness research.

 This group provides consultation, support, and services in the following areas: